Aggressive Driving vs Road Rage: Understanding the Key Differences

 These episodes are not just about yelling or gesturing angrily.
 The situation can escalate to physical threats or actual assaults that have serious legal and safety implications.

-Unlike aggressive driving, which might be seen as a misguided way to navigate through traffic, road rage is a criminal offense.
+Unlike aggressive driving, which might be seen as a misguided way to navigate traffic, road rage is a criminal offense.
 It involves intentional acts of violence aimed at other drivers, which can lead to charges ranging from misdemeanors to felonies, depending on the severity of the incident.

 Legal Implications of Aggressive Driving